otto-de/api-guidelines/guidelines/020_guidelines/040_resources/3010_should-embed-sub-resources.md

 ::: info Hint
 In many cases, the linked resources will be provided by different services.
-In this case, the linked resources sometimes can not be embedded without major efford and this rule should not be applied.
+In this case, the linked resources sometimes can not be embedded without major effort and this rule should not be applied.
 :::

 _Example:_